Chapter 10: Shopify Integration

 Handling Uninstall and Cancellation

-When app/uninstalled fires, the subscription is automatically cancelled by Shopify.
+When APP_UNINSTALLED fires, the subscription is automatically cancelled by Shopify.
 AdPriority must:

 1. Stop all background jobs for the store